University of Texas at Austin: Residential life

-The campus has fourteen residence halls, the newest of which opened in Spring 2007.
+The campus has fourteen residence halls, the newest of which opened in spring 2007.
+As of 2024, there are a total of fifteen on-campus residence halls, with eight located in North Campus and seven in South Campus.
+Residence Hall Rates for the 2024–25 fall and spring terms vary across eleven different rates, ranging from the lowest rate of $13,504 to the highest rate of $20,447, each corresponding to different room types.
 On-campus housing can hold more than 7,100 students.
 Jester Center is the largest residence hall with its capacity of 2,945.
 Academic enrollment exceeds the on-campus housing capacity; as a result, most students must live in private residence halls, housing cooperatives, apartments, or with Greek organizations and other off-campus residences.
 University Housing and Dining, which already has the largest market share of 7,000 of the estimated 27,000 beds in the campus area, plans to expand to 9,000 beds.

-Student organizations

-The university recognizes more than 1,300 student organizations.
-In addition, it supports three official student governance organizations that represent student interests to faculty, administrators, and the Texas Legislature.
-Student Government, established in 1902, is the oldest governance organization and represents student interests in general.
-The Senate of College Councils represents students in academic affairs and coordinates the college councils, and the Graduate Student Assembly represents graduate student interests.
-The University Unions Student Events Center serves as the hub for student activities on campus.
-The Friar Society serves as the oldest honor society at the university and recognizes students who have made significant contributions to the school.
-Texas Orange Jackets, founded in 1923, is the oldest women's honorary service organization on campus and empowers young women leaders to serve the campus and community.
-The Texas Blazers, an honorary service organization, act as official hosts of the university.
-Texas 4000 for Cancer is another student organization, which also doubles as an Austin-based nonprofit, that hosts a 4,500-mile bike ride from Austin, Texas to Anchorage, Alaska, thus far raising over $5 million for cancer research and patient support services since its inception in 2004.